-Our Management Team in 2013 is:
+Our Management Team in 2015 is:

 Member & Client Services

-Frances oversees four services within the Association: Spinal Advisory Service, Employment Options, Peer Support and the Information Service.
+Frances oversees four services within the organisation: the Spinal Allied Health Service, Employment Options, Peer Support and the Information Service.
 Frances describes the client relationships and the positive and supportive culture of the organisation as the best things about her job.

 John leads the organisation’s Inclusive Communities program aimed at maximising the social and economic performance of venues and regions.
 John is also involved in project consultancy and training about equity and access issues, and is a Queensland Government nominee and recipient of the UN International Year of the Built Environment Award 2004.

 Paul started his working life as a submarine electrician in the Royal Australian Navy.
 He has enjoyed a varied career in both public and private sectors working in defence, education, electrical engineering & technology and has held senior management positions in IT, marketing and project management.

-As an experienced HR Professional, Paula has developed her career in a variety of industries in both the public and private sector.
-Before joining the Spinal Injuries Association, Paula has worked in many facets of HR, across a diverse range of sectors including mining, not-for-profit, consulting and manufacturing.
+Before joining Spinal Injuries Australia, Paula has worked in many facets of HR, across a diverse range of sectors including mining, not-for-profit, consulting and manufacturing.
 Concurrently with her role as General Manager, she also holds Office as State Council Member on the Australian Human Resources Institute (AHRI).
-In her General Manager role, Paula leads the team that oversees the areas of HR, Recruitment, Safety, and Learning and Development at the Association.
+In her General Manager role, Paula leads the team that oversees the areas of HR, Recruitment, Safety, and Learning and Development at the organisation.

 Paula remains dedicated to best practice and sound leadership of people which contributes to optimal performance of the greater business.

 Most recently, Pauline has managed her own consulting business and undertaken work for government and non-government agencies.
 Pauline has had significant experience in implementing major change agendas and in guiding and managing staff through difficult organisational change processes.
 Pauline has a Bachelor of Social Work from the University of Queensland.

-Jo is committed to quality principles and the pursuit of business excellence across the Association.
+Jo is committed to quality principles and the pursuit of business excellence across the organisation.
 She has a Bachelor of Business (Major in Professional Accounting) and is a Member of the Institute of Public Accountants.